diodon/Pole2Pole_dashboard/DataQualityCheck/DataQCRules_RS.md

 # Data quality check for **Rocky Shores**

-**NOTE:** this checks are for the ORINAL data entry spreadsheets.
+**NOTE:** this checks are for the ORIGINAL data entry spreadsheets.
 New spreadsheets wiil be produced with few additions and some format changes.
 The actual sheets are valid until further notice